Who do you call…

 105

-Call 105 for free on both your mobile and landline, all calls will put you through to your local network operator who manage the lines.
+Call 105 for free on both your mobile and landline, all calls will put you through to your local network operator who manages the lines.
 Give your address to find out if you have a local power cut that’s affecting you.

 105 is just one of the ways that you can contact your electricity network operator.
 Our local network operator is Scottish and Southern Electricity, who can be contacted on their website (www.ssen.co.uk), phone and on their social media.